{{ item.label }}: {{ item.title }}

 • Improve the understanding and application of DoLS

-• Understand the implications for your service
+• Understand the implications for your service through in depth masterclasses for acute and community settings

 • Ensure you are up to date with the legal and practical implications